 The principle is for two teachers to be involved, one teaching the morning sessions which concentrate on formal grammar and the learning and revision of paradigms, and the other teaching the afternoon sessions where we work on Byzantine texts.
 In practice, all of the teachers involved in the Summer School will make some contribution to Level 2.

-There are frequent short written tests, which are corrected by the teachers and returned to the students, throughout the course.
+There are occasional short written tests, which are corrected by the teachers and returned to the students, during the course.
 At the end of the course there is written exam paper (three hours) and students who pass this are given a certificate to say that they have successfully completed the course.

 Level-2.5 (Higher Intermediate)

-This course is not offered as a confirmed option in advance, but if the number of Level-2/2.5 applicants warrants it, as it did in 2012 and 2013, we will divide them into two groups.
-Those who were beginners at the beginning of Level-1 and are continuing to Level-2, together with others starting at Level-2 with roughly the same existing knowledge of Greek, will be constitute Level-2.
+This course is not offered as a confirmed option in advance, but if the number of Level-2/2.5 applicants warrants it, as it did in 2012, 2013 and 2014, we will divide them into two groups.
+Those who were beginners at the beginning of Level-1 and are continuing to Level-2, together with others starting at Level-2 with roughly the same existing knowledge of Greek, will constitute Level-2.
 Those with a more advanced knowledge of Greek but not sufficient for Level-3 will be assigned to Level 2.5.
 Level 2.5 covers some of the same types of material as Level 2 (Theophanes, the Liturgy) but at greater speed and with additional texts of greater complexity.
-All applicants to Levels 2/2.5 (other than those applying to Levels 1 and 2) and all applicants to Level 3 will take a diagnostic translation test on the first morning of the course.
+All applicants to Levels 2/2.5 (other than those who will have just completed Level-2) and all applicants to Level 3 will take a diagnostic translation test on the first morning of the course.
 The results of this test will be the basis for final allocations to Levels 2, 2.5 (if available), and Level 3.
 The application of the test results is not rigid; if your result is on the borderline between levels, a decision will be made in consultation with you.